Ethan3600/magento-cronjob-manager/README.md

 AOE Scheduler definitely has a lot more bells and whistles to it and it's a great piece of software!

 But this module is able mitigate all the major problems that AOE Scheduler solved with half the amount of code (probably less).
-From what I can tell, this module is a lot "lighter" in comparison, and it doesn't need any installation scripts.
-(So no database manipulation upon installation)
+This module is a lot "lighter" in comparison, and it doesn't need any installation scripts.
+So, no database manipulation upon installation!

 Also, I personally think this is the most intuitive way to handle Cron jobs from the backend UI.